wolkykim/qlibc/tests/README.md

 # How to write unit tests

 We need your help to write unit tests.
-Please refer test_qstring.c and qunit.h for your inspiration.
+Please refer to test_qstring.c and qunit.h for inspiration.

 ```C
 #include "qunit.h"